appsemble/appsemble/packages/studio/pages/docs/02-guides/resources.md

 ## Views

-When using roles for resources to secure the access to a resource it is usually done to protect sensitive data that you don’t want to expose to everyone, such as names or email addresses.
+When using resource permissions for resources to secure the access to a resource it is usually done to protect sensitive data that you don’t want to expose to everyone, such as names or email addresses.
 Sometimes it is still desirable to know about parts of a resource despite of this sensitive data.
 For this purpose resource _views_ can be used.

-Views are alternate ways to display resources, using separate sets of roles.
+Views are alternate ways to display resources, using separate sets of resource view permissions.
 The output of these API calls can then be modified using [remappers](../04-remappers/).

 Let’s use an example of a resource that tracks reservations for a restaurant.
 Our resource contains the name of the person who placed the reservation, as well as the table that has been reserved.
 Only